ConnectedPlacesCatapult/TomboloDigitalConnector/CONTRIBUTING.md

 - Check the Wercker CLI pipeline succeeded with your last changes.
 - You have merged the last version of `master` into your branch.

-Now you are ready to open a PR by following this considerations:
+Now you are ready to open a PR by following these considerations:
 - Include a description of your changes and approach taken, if many create a list of changes.
 - Reference the issue number you are addressing.
 - Keep it brief and clear.
 We won't complain about short PRs.
 Promise! ;)